keiki83/CS175_Project_AI/docs/status.md

 ## Project Summary
 <!--- things may have changed since proposal (even if they haven’t), write a short
-paragraph summarizing the goals of the project (updated/improved version from the proposal). --->
+paragraph summarizing the goals of the project (updated/improved version from the proposal). ---> The goal of Gladitor is to write an AI using SARSA algorithm, designed to fight against zombies.
+The AI will learn, via combat experience, to get the highest number of kills within a specified time window.
+The input will be the terrain surrounding the AI, as well as the position of the enemies.
+The output will be an action for the AI to take.

 ## Approach
 <!--- Give a detailed description of your approach, in a few paragraphs.
 You should summarize the